BrightLedSigns/LedSign/LedSign::M500.md

         #
         # sets the internal date and time clock on the sign.
+        #
-        # You can supply the string # "now", and it will sync the sign's clock
+        # You can supply the string "now", and it will sync the sign's clock
         # to the time on the computer running  this api.
         #
-        # You can supply an integer representing the time and date
+        # You can also supply an integer representing the time and date
         # as unix epoch seconds.
 The perl "time" function, for example, returns
         # this type of value
         #